 The management and employees of the Manz Group expressly commit to complying with all applicable legal regulations and the principles of ethical and moral integrity.
 The "Manz AG Code of Conduct" prepared by the Managing Board and binding for all members and managers within the Manz Group establishes how we will fulfill our compliance duties.
-It includes the following specific aspects:
+The Code includes the following specific aspects:

-a) Behavior in the professional and corporate environment
+a) Conduct in the Professional and Corporate Environment

-(1) Compliance with the law
+(1) Compliance with the Law

 We, meaning all employees and managers (jointly referred to as "employees") of the Manz Group ("Manz") will comply with applicable legal regulations and company guidelines.
-We will observe applicable legal prohibitions and obligations, even if these result in temporary economic disadvantages or difficulties for the company or for individuals.
-Managers, who must endeavor to fulfill these requirements as much as possible as part of their duty to act as role models.
+We will observe applicable legal prohibitions and obligations, even if these result in temporary financial disadvantages or difficulties for the company or for individuals.
+Managers must endeavor to fulfill these requirements as much as possible as part of their duty to act as role models.
 If national laws establish more restrictive regulations than the provisions applicable at Manz, the national laws will take precedence.

-(2) Avoiding conflicts of interest
+(2) Avoiding Conflicts of Interest

 Business decisions are made exclusively in the company's best interests at Manz.
-Conflicts of interest regarding private concerns, ulterior economic activities or activities of any other nature, including those of family members or other individuals to the organization, should be avoided from the outset.
+Conflicts of interest regarding private concerns, ulterior economic activities or activities of any other nature, including those of family members or other related party disclosures, should be avoided from the outset.
 If such conflicts of interest do occur, they must be resolved in accordance with the law and applicable guidelines.
 The conflict must be described in a transparent manner for this to occur.